 Gardening isn’t just about making your yard look more beautiful—did you know gardening is good for your health?

-It offers physical, mental, and monetary benefits that are enough to entice anyone to take up this hobby.
+It offers physical and mental benefits that are enough to entice anyone to take up this hobby.

 Here are some of the many benefits of gardening: